ppy/osu-wiki/wiki/Contests/oBWC/3/en.md

 9. **Can I make an osu!mania, osu!taiko or osu!catch beatmap?**

-Unfortunately, this edition of the contest is osu!standard game mode only.
+Unfortunately, this edition of the contest is for osu! game mode only.
 However, we are planning to organize multi-mode editions in 2 months upon the start of this edition!

-10. **Will this event be broadcasted on Twitch?**
+1. **Will this event be broadcasted on Twitch?**

 Yes, many of the contest-related events will be broadcasted on our Twitch channel.
 During the livestreams, there will be a summary of all important moments of the contest.